Insurance and cancer

 You may want to write down:

-- the results of any recent tests or scans
+- results of any tests and scans

-- any current symptoms and side effects
+- any symptoms and side effects

 Is cancer covered by health insurance?